-We offer an excellent treatise by Tommy L. Bish, fully illustrated, detailing the assembly and finishing of RANDALL MADE knife components, originally published by Gun World and also published in Home Gunsmithing Digest by Mr. Bish.
+We offer an excellent treatise by Tommy L. Bish, fully illustrated, detailing the assembly and finishing of knife components, originally published by Gun World and also published in Home Gunsmithing Digest by Mr. Bish.
+We do not supply knife blades or parts.